iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Unif Mapping, Metric Topologies.md

 **Remarks**

 A nowhere dense set is a set that is not dense.
 A dense set is a set $M\subseteq X$ such that $\overline M = X$.
-Dense and nowhere dense are mutually exclusive, however, there are sets that are neither dense, nor nowhere dense, those sets that are neither, can be devided into sets with empty interior, and without empty interior, nowhere dense sets are from the former category, and it's a stronger set of such category.
+Dense and nowhere dense are mutually exclusive, however, there are sets that are neither dense, nor nowhere dense, those sets that are neither, can be divided into sets with empty interior, and without empty interior, nowhere dense sets are from the former category, and it's a stronger set of such category.

 #### **Thm-2 | Complement Topology**